Is there a current mine operation or mining property for this

 plant for the proposed mining operation.

-How will the mining property for this tax shelter be selected?
+How was the mining property for this tax shelter selected?

 A viable and legally maintained potential mining property will be